bretton/temporary-micropod/README.md

 ## Postgresql

-Please see README.md in the postgresql16 directory
+Please see README.md in the postgresql16 directory.
+This image won't work currently.

 ## Testnetwork

-This will build a podman empty container for network testing using the tiny FreeBSD 14.2 runtime image
+This will build a podman empty container for network testing using the tiny FreeBSD 14.3 runtime image

 ## Testnetworkbig

-This will build a podman empty container using FreeBSD 14.3-beta `base.txz` and make a large container image with all programs.
+This will build a podman empty container using FreeBSD 14.3 `base.txz` and make a large container image with all programs.

 ## Testnetworkpreferv4

-This will build a podman empty container using FreeBSD 14.3-beta `base.txz` and make a large container image with all programs, and configure to prefer `ipv4` inside image.
+This will build a podman empty container using FreeBSD 14.3 `base.txz` and make a large container image with all programs, and configure to prefer `ipv4` inside image.

+## Testngins

+This will build a podman nginx container for testing port forwards on `ipv4` and `ipv6`.